Globally, COVID-19 has seen much of the workforce move from physical, face-to-face interaction to the virtual, online world.

 15. Ensure you have officially logged off before you relax.
 Many candidates have reacted without realising that the interviewer was still connected to the interview video call.

-While it’s doubtful that you will be asked to attend a face-to-face interview any time soon, demonstrate your preparedness when you speak to your recruiter on the phone, or when replying to their email by stating you are set up and ready to do the interview virtually.
+While it’s doubtful that you will be asked to attend a face-to-face interview any time soon, demonstrate your preparedness when you speak to your recruiter on the phone.
+In your email replies, state that you are set up and ready to do the interview virtually.

-Video calls and video interviews can be highly effective when you prepare and practice – going forward, it will be the standard process and expectation for most jobseekers, as COVID-19 continues to impact the hiring process.
+Video calls and video interviews can be highly effective when you prepare and practice – from now on, it will be the standard process and expectation for most jobseekers, as COVID-19 continues to impact the hiring process.